 2 The ICIG determined that the allegation "appears credible" without conducting any detailed legal analysis concerning whether the allegation, if true, would amount to an unlawful solicitation of a campaign contribution.
-See ICIG Letter at 5.
 We likewise do not express a view on the matter in this opinion.